IWSLT/IWSLT.github.io/_pages/2026/conference.md

 ## Paper Submission

-The IWSLT submission portal will open in early 2026.
+Please read the following information before submitting your paper through our [Submission Portal](https://softconf.com/acl2026/iwslt2026).
 {: .notice--info}

 IWSLT invites submissions of **scientific papers** to be **published** in the ACL Proceedings and presented either in oral or poster format.
 The conference selects high-quality, original contributions on theoretical and practical issues of spoken language translation research, technologies and applications.
 Submissions will be accepted directly through the IWSLT submission site.

-We also accept commitments of fully-reviewed papers from ACL Rolling Review (ARR), with a commitment deadline to be announced in early 2026.

 Shared task participants also have the opportunity to publish and present their work through a **system description paper** that will be published in the ACL Proceedings and presented at the conference.
-Papers should be submitted for review directly through the IWSLT submission portal.
+Papers should be submitted for review directly through the IWSLT submission portal, and select the submission type 'System Description.'

-Additionally, to foster cross-pollination of ideas and further community discussion, the conference also invites the **presentation** of papers on speech translation recently published elsewhere.
-Please note that this is for non-archival presentation of papers relevant to speech translation already published in other venues (e.g., ACL 2026 Findings papers, or other speech, NLP, or MT conferences).
-Submissions for this category will be accepted through a dedicated form (_to be linked here near the ACL notification date_).
-Papers will be checked for relevance to IWSLT, and assigned either oral or poster presentation slots if selected.
+Additionally, we also accept commitments of fully-reviewed papers from ACL Rolling Review (ARR), with a commitment deadline to be announced soon, and presentations of ACL Findings papers.

 ### Submission requirements